5 Benefits of using T3 Medication + Who Should Use It

-In SR T3 formulations of T3 medication, the T3 is bound to a glue like substance (usually methylecellulose) which delays the absorption.
+In SR T3 formulations of T3 medication, the T3 is bound to a glue-like substance (usually methylcellulose) which delays the absorption.

 This allows your body to slowly absorb T3 throughout the day and will limit the "flood" of T3 that is seen 2-3 hours after taking IR T3.

 Whenever possible my general preference is to use IR T3 over SR T3, but that isn't always possible.

 In some cases, patients may react to these inactive ingredients necessitating a switch from IR T3 to SR T3.

 In most cases (probably approaching 70% of patients), however, patients tolerate IR formulations of T3 such as Cytomel and Liothyronine quite well.

 Side effects of T3 to watch out for

 The side effects of T3 come from taking too much of the medication or from the inactive ingredients.

 As long as you dose the medication correctly and use the proper type of T3 medication (IR vs SR T3) there are generally very few issues.